 What can you do about raising a low ceiling without any construction?
+Ever thought about how to make ceilings look higher?
 I’ve got a few tricks up my sleeve.
-I’m going to share how to make your ceiling look taller and how I used it in our master bedroom.
+I’m going to share how to make ceilings look taller with a few low ceiling design tricks.

 When did they start building homes with higher (nine feet) ceilings?
 Eight feet used to be the standard height, but today it’s nine feet.
 I’m not entirely sure when that changed, but I’m guessing within the last 10-15 years.
 I think if you were to ask 100 people, 95 of them would say they prefer taller ceilings.
 Don’t you think?
 Who doesn’t love a tall ceiling.
 Taller ceilings seem to open everything up.
 I am one of those that loves tall ceilings.
 Sadly, our current home that we moved into six months ago only has eight foot ceilings in the bedrooms.